Page Replacement Algorithms in Operating System (OS)

 In page replacement algorithms basically we will be looking for page faults, its okay if you don’t understand it now.
 With examples given for each algorithm you will be able to understand what a page fault is.

-First In First Out:- A FIFO replacement algorithm associates with each page the time when that page was brought into memory.When a page must be replaced, the oldest page is chosen i.e. the page which was loaded first goes out thus, justifying its name FIFO.
+A FIFO replacement algorithm associates with each page the time when that page was brought into memory.When a page must be replaced, the oldest page is chosen i.e. the page which was loaded first goes out thus, justifying its name FIFO.

 Track is kept in a FIFO table of the following –